RAllner/fassets_core/README.md

 To use this plugin in your rails project, you need to add the gem to your applications `Gemfile`:

 ```
-#this needs to be in here for file assets to work. somehow it’s not enough to have it as dependency of fassets_core :/
-gem 'paperclip'
-gem 'fancybox-rails'

 # for now the git version of fassets core should be used, since it’s under heavy development
 gem 'fassets_core', :git => "git://github.com/fassets/fassets_core.git"
 ```